CoLRev-Environment/colrev/docs/source/dev_docs/dev_setup/macos_vm.rst

 **Setup your own virtual machine from scratch**

-If you want to setup your own virtual machine from scratch, please contiue with the steps in the setup_distro section.
+If you want to setup your own virtual machine from scratch, please contiue with the steps :ref:`Setup part 1: Docker <part_1_docker>`.